alankent/magento2devbox-skeleton/README.md

 after you have installed Magento above.

-On Windows, get a compatible version of the Unison binaries for Windows from inside the container using the following (adjust "m2web" to your web container name from the `docker-compose.yml` file - there is no `docker-compose cp` command at this time so you cannot use "web", the service name).
+On Windows, get a compatible version of the Unison binaries for Windows from inside the container using the following (adjust "proj1-m2web" to your web container name from the `docker-compose.yml` file).

-    docker cp m2web:/windows/unison.exe .
+    docker cp proj1-m2web:/windows/unison.exe .
-    docker cp m2web:/windows/unison-fsmonitor.exe .
+    docker cp proj1-m2web:/windows/unison-fsmonitor.exe .

-Then run the supplied BAT file in a separate window using the START command or by double clicking via Windows explorer.
+Then run the supplied BAT file to launch Unison in a separate window using the START command or by double clicking the BAT file via Windows explorer.
 Close the window to kill Unison.

     START m2devbox-unison-sync.bat

-Each time you log in, make sure you restart this process, but be careful to not have multiple copies running.
-If you stop work on the project, you can close this window and start it up again later.
+Each time you log in, make sure you restart this process, but be careful to not have multiple copies running in parallel.
 It is not recommended to do significant work on the project without Unison running to avoid merge conflicts (rare).

 Mac binaries and a shell script are also provided:

-    docker cp m2web:/macos/unison .
+    docker cp proj1-m2web:/macos/unison .
-    docker cp m2web:/macos/unison-fsmonitor .
+    docker cp proj1-m2web:/macos/unison-fsmonitor .
     chmod +x unison unison-fsmonitor

 It is recommended to run the sync shell script in a separat Terminal window.